reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ## {#tut-mkt-starter} Starter Code

-This section would guide you on how to create the boilerplate for this project.
+This section will guide you on how to create the boilerplate for this project.

 1. Create a folder named `market` in your `Reach` directory: